amirshee93/Semiflexible-Polymer-in-a-gliding-assay-reentrant-transition-role-of-turnover-and-activity/README.md

 Folder named "turn_number_time_series_r0*" where '*' represents 0.5, 0.75 and 1.

+"turn_number_time_series_r00.5" >>> Equilibrium bond length r_0 = 0.5 and total bead numbers N = 127

 We presented the results in the paper with averaging over 20 different initial conditions.
 The folder named "ens#" where '#' denotes 0,1,...,19 for 20 different initial conditions.

-The single column data files contains turn numbers with time gap 0.000016.
+The file name "turn_number_time_ens#_v$.d.gz" contains single column data set of turn number with time gap 0.000016.

 And the folder named "v#" where '#' denotes the free MPs velocity v_0 values 0,1,5,10,15,20,25,30,35,40,45,50,55,60,65,70,75,80,85,90,100.